Description

 After purchase, to begin your Kingston Mini walking tour, you must be outside in front of Kingston City Hall, 216 Ontario St, Kingston, ON K7L 2Z3.
 This is the start location

-Once there, to begin your hunt, you will need to click on the link provided and login to this website.
+Once there, to begin your hunt, you will need to click on the link provided and log in to this website.

 Alternatively, you can access “My Account” and follow the instructions there.